Canadian court decisions

 Abortion access is a federal matter in Canada; only one law governs abortion access across then entire country.
 This contrasts with the U.S. where each state has jurisdication over abortion access within its own territory.

 During 1988-JAN-28, the Canadian Supreme Court determined that the

 1969 Federal law regulating abortion to be in conflict with the Canadian Charter of Rights

 and Freedoms -- the Canadian constitution.
 The law was thus declared unconstitutional

 across the country.
-Two and a half decades later, Canada still lacks a law restricting
+Almost three decades later, Canada still lacks a law restricting

 abortion.
 The decision whether or not to have the procedure is left up to :